KannonZenetism/zenetism-field-physics/structural-neuroscience/SN05-the-metric-cost-of-centropic-cognition.md

 **Definition (Khaonic Amplification Factor):**

+SP02 §3.2 (The Expression Spectrum) establishes that our universe is **Khaonically expressed**: the Aionic Tree is present but recessive, while the Khaonic Tree is prevalent.
+Centropy is possible but operates against the grain.
+This local expression ratio directly modulates the interface resistance experienced by centropically oriented beings.

 Let \( \kappa \) denote the **Khaonic expression ratio** — the ratio of entropic prevalence to centropic prevalence in the local field.
 In our universe (Khaonically expressed, centropy recessive):

 \[